 |Many of us lobster enthusiasts would appreciate a lobster of this size on a platter.|

-The staffed was stumped as to what would work for me so I chose the meal they suggested based on a recommendation by their chef.
+The staff was stumped as to what would work for me so I chose the meal they suggested based on a recommendation by their chef.
 We’ll write a positive review on TripAdvisor later today.
-Our dinner with tax and gratuity, without beverages, sides or desserts was a total of US $66, 40 pounds.
+Our dinner with tax and gratuity, without beverages, sides, or desserts was a total of US $66, 40 pounds.

 |After many visits by Zebras in our yard in South Africa, seeing this lifelike rendition made me miss them.
 Click this link to see Zebras that visited us in South Africa.|

-Today, we’ll be working on financial matters, booking vehicles for Hawaii and taking a walk later in the day if its not raining.
+Today, we’ll be working on financial matters, booking vehicles in Hawaii, and taking a walk later in the day if it’s not raining.

 Tomorrow, we’ll share the balance of the museum photos and take the long hike to do our final loads of laundry.